Steve Gordon (director)

 Steve Gordon (October 10, 1938 – November 27, 1982) was an American screenwriter and film director who wrote and directed the 1981 comedy Arthur, starring Dudley Moore.
-Gordon died in New York City on November 27, 1982, from a heart attack.
-He was 44 years old.
+Gordon died in New York City on November 27, 1982, from a heart attack at the age of 44.

 Gordon was nominated for the Academy Award for Best Original Screenplay for Arthur.
-The film not only marked his directorial debut, but his only work as a film director.
+It marked his only work as a film director.
 He had written only one previous feature film, The One and Only (1978), starring Henry Winkler, having spent several years writing for television.

 Early and personal life

 Gordon was born in Chester, Pennsylvania but was raised by his aunt and uncle in Ottawa Hills, Ohio, after his parents died.
 Gordon grew up in a Jewish family in the Toledo suburb of Ottawa Hills, Ohio, and graduated from Ottawa Hills High School in 1957.
 Gordon then attended Ohio State University, where he majored in political science and history; he graduated in 1961.
 Gordon had resided in New York City since his graduation from Ohio State.
 He never married.